logicalclocks/hops-docs/docs/featurestore/integrations/guides/databricks.rst

 ---------------------------------------
 .. note::
  - The Python API offers an easy way to get started with the Feature Store but does not seamlessly integrate with Spark.
- - If you want to access the Feature Store using Spark DataFrames, see `Using the Spark DataFrames API`_
+ - If you want to access the Feature Store using Spark DataFrames, see `Using the Spark DataFrames API`_.

 Step 4.1: Installing hopsworks-cloud-sdk
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~